 ATrust Property@ means all property, rights, privileges, and franchises of every kind and description, real, personal, or mixed, now existing or hereafter arising, whether previously granted, conveyed, assigned, pledged over, and confirmed, or intended, agreed, or covenanted so to be, to the Trust and the Owner Trustee for the benefit of the Lenders and/or the Certificate Holder, including (without limitation):

-(a) the Class B Interest and any proceeds thereof;
+(a) the Class B Member Interest and any proceeds thereof;

-(b) all rights of the Trust under the Total Return Swap Agreement and all payments
+(b) all rights of the Trust under the Transfer and Auction Agreement and the Total Return Swap Agreement and all payments thereunder; under the Transfer and Auction Agreement and the Total Return Swap Agreement;

 (c) all rights of the Trust under the Reimbursement and Disclosure Agreement, the Put Option Assignment and any other agreements to which the Trust or the Owner Trustee may be or become a party; and

-(d) except as otherwise provided herein, any cash deposited or required to be deposited with the Owner Trustee and held for the benefit of the Lenders and the Certificate Holder, together with any earnings thereon from Investments hereunder.
+(d) except as otherwise provided herein, any cash deposited or required to be deposited with the Owner Trustee and held for the benefit of the Lenders and the Certificate Holder, together with any earnings thereon from Eligible Permitted Investments hereunder.

 ATrust Institution@ means Wilmington Trust Company acting in its individual capacity.